Black Duck Software: Products

 Black Duck provides software and services for software development security testing.
 The company initially focused on software that identified usage of open-source code and determined corresponding security and licensing risks.
 Over time, it expanded to various application security tools and services related to training, support, and development, for developers.
-In 2024, it also began using generative artificial intelligence to identify potential security risks for customers.
+In 2024, it began using generative artificial intelligence to identify potential security risks for customers.
+In December 2025, it released a tool that uses AI models and agents to find potential vulnerabilities in software code and propose fixes.